Complete Guide For Solar Power Saskatchewan 2019

 Congratulations!
 You’ve found the ultimate guide for going solar in Saskatchewan!

-Saskatchewan is currently ranked as being tied for the #3 province in the country for installing a solar power system, scoring as one of the best provinces for sunlight levels, cash rebates, and access to installers.
+Saskatchewan is currently ranked as being the worst province in the country for installing a solar power system, scoring as one of the worst provinces for incentives, financing options, and net metering policies.